Mutton with cluster beans (Gawar phalli ka khalia)

 4 cups water

-Heat the oil in a pot and add the garlic and ginger. fry for 30 seconds till the garlic is golden and add the meat.
+Heat the oil in a pot and add the garlic and ginger.
+Fry for 30 seconds until the garlic is golden, then add the meat.
 Mix well and fry on high heat so the meat sears and does not stew.

 Once the meat is browned lightly on all sides and sealed, add the chilli powder, turmeric, salt, and mango.
 Toss well to coat the meat.
 Add the cut beans and cook for 2-3 minutes till the beans are soft.

 Add the water and bring to a boil.
-Simmer gently for 60 minutes with the lid closed till the meat is very soft.
-Occasionally remove the lid and turn the dish over to mix the ingredients.
-When the meat is very soft, open the lid and cook till the liquids are almost completely evaporated, you should have very little liquids at this point. taste for salt, sourness and spice and adjust as needed.
+Simmer gently for 60 minutes with the lid closed until the meat is very soft.
+Occasionally, remove the lid and turn the dish over to mix the ingredients.
+When the meat is very soft, open the lid and cook until the liquids are almost completely evaporated.
+You should have very little liquid at this point.
+Taste for salt, sourness, and spice and adjust as needed.

 Serve hot with naan bread.